VS-DavidSouth/smoke_forecaster/README.md

 # smoke_forecaster
 Shiny app of maps for forecasts of smoke and health impacts.

-# THIS IS A PROTOTYPE.
+# THIS IS AN EARLY PROTOTYPE.
 USE AT YOUR OWN RISK.

 We welcome all feedback.